ashithanair/HFH_Python_project/README.md

 <img src="banner/banner.gif" width="100%" height="">

-# Project Title
+# HFH Python Project

-A brief description of what this project does and who it's for
+Attendance Checker
+checks the participants in the list, retrive the absentees from both batches and those who are not from the given batches

 ## Demo + Video